 Navigating Busy Waterways

-“Be alert and make sure you’re using your best defensive boating techniques,” said Captain Ramsey Chason, owner and head captain of Sea Tow Cape and Islands.
+“Be alert and make sure you’re using your best boating techniques,” said Captain Ramsey Chason of Sea Tow Cape and Islands.
 “Be sure to watch your wake and leave plenty of room for other boats.
 More space means more time to react.”
 In addition, Capt.
 Ramsey added that it’s important to adjust your boating for changing conditions.
 “If the water is rough or visibility is poor, slow down.
 If you plan on being out at night, make sure you have working navigation lights before you head out for the day.”

 Dropping Anchor in Crowded Areas

 Watching fireworks from your boat is the best!
 Be aware though that extra traffic and inexperienced boaters will also be out for the summer show.
 It’s important to know the right way to anchor up to ensure your boat and crew enjoy the show safely.
 “Coves and other locations fill up quickly on busy boating days, so utilizing the correct anchoring technique can be crucial,” said Captain Jared Stubbs of Sea Tow San Diego.
 “Leave enough space so that your boat has some room to move around and make sure you let out enough line for the anchor to hold securely.
-Remember that an anchor line in a prop can lead to a locked-up motor and an inoperable boat, so be aware of your surroundings at all times.”
+Remember that an anchor line in a prop can lead to a locked-up motor and an inoperable boat.
+Be aware of your surroundings at all times.”

 Rafting Up with Friends and Family